Most book lists skip the only question that matters

 5. Deep Work by Cal Newport – For career advancement the introvert way

-Cal Newport argues that the ability to focus without distraction on cognitively demanding tasks is both increasingly rare and increasingly valuable.
-Research by Gloria Mark at UC Irvine found that knowledge workers are interrupted roughly every 11 minutes and need an average of 25 minutes to return to the original task [7].
+Deep work is Cal Newport’s term for professional activity performed in a state of distraction-free concentration, pushing cognitive capability to its limit to produce results that cannot be replicated with fragmented attention.
+Newport argues that the ability to focus without distraction on cognitively demanding tasks is both increasingly rare and increasingly valuable.
+Research by Gloria Mark and colleagues at UC Irvine found that knowledge workers are interrupted roughly every 11 minutes [7], fragmenting the sustained focus that Deep Work requires.
 Deep Work provides rules and rituals for protecting focused time in a world designed to fragment attention.
 For anyone feeling pressured to be more outgoing when they perform best through concentrated effort, this book is the counter-argument backed by productivity research.

 Newport’s thesis reframes career advancement introvert way: instead of building visibility through networking, build value through the quality of output that only sustained focus produces.
 Deep Work gives introverted professionals a career advancement strategy built around depth, not social currency.
 It provides the language and the logic for defending your work style to managers who prize visibility over substance.